cryptolinux/ion/test/functional/README.md

 with the iond(s) being tested (using python's asyncore package); the other implements the test logic.

-- `P2PConnection` is the class used to connect to a dashd.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the Bitcoin Core node application logic.
+- `P2PConnection` is the class used to connect to a iond.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the Bitcoin Core node application logic.
 For custom behaviour, subclass the P2PInterface object and override the callback methods.